 Here you can find several there are some rails created by the most adventurous visitors, however the same is inadvisable, for those who do not have physical preparation for the same clothing and equipment to do so.

 From time to time the police and even the Portuguese air force have to rescue people from helicopter to places with difficult access there at Cabo da Roca in Sintra Portugal.

-The lighthouse of Cabo da Roca, which is among the oldest of the Portuguese coast, is part of the six lighthouses built by the great Portuguese states, Marquês de Pombal in the 18th century, the second oldest in Portugal.
+The Cabo da Roca lighthouse, which is among the oldest of the Portuguese coast, is part of the six lighthouses built by the great Portuguese states, Marquis de Pombal in the 18th century, the second oldest in Portugal.
 Aim of numerous changes in 1843 the lighthouse with the assembly of a new apparatus, composed of sixteen lamps of Argand with parabolic reflectors running the oil.